Goodman IMPRESS Program Continues to Engage Students

 The Goodman IMPRESS Program has become a key talking point during prospective student days and has often been cited as the differentiator for why students chose the Whitman School over the competition.
 By the end of 2019, 112 returning students chose to give back as peer mentors, and 31 students volunteered at IMPRESS events.

-Once students are at Whitman, the IMPRESS program plays a key role in first-to-second year retention due to the strong connection students make with their faculty house masters, peer mentors and other students in their cohorts.
+Once students are at Whitman, the IMPRESS program plays a key role in first-to-second year retention due to the strong connection students make with their faculty house mentors, peer mentors and other students in their cohorts.

 The program also continues to make an impact long after students walk the halls of the Whitman School.
 Alumni credit the Goodman IMPRESS program for helping them succeed in the workplace and in life.